-On September 2, 2022, we acquired 100% of the capital stock of Noa Home Inc. ("Noa Home"), a mid-priced e-commerce furniture retailer headquartered in Montreal, Canada.
+On September 2, 2022, we acquired 100% of the capital stock of Noa Home, a mid-priced e-commerce furniture retailer headquartered in Montreal, Canada.
 Noa Home has operations in Canada, Australia, Singapore and the United Kingdom.
 The initial purchase price (denominated in Canadian dollars) of approximately C\$7,700 included cash payments of C\$2,000 paid to the co-founders of Noa Home and approximately C\$5,700 for the repayment of existing debt owed by Noa Home.
-The Noa Home co-founders will also have the opportunity to receive additional cash payments totaling approximately C\$1,330 per year for the three fiscal years following the year of acquisition based on established increases in net revenues and achieving certain internal EBITDA goals.
+Per the terms of the agreement at the acquisition date, the Noa Home co-founders also had the opportunity to receive additional cash payments totaling approximately C\$1,330 per year for the three fiscal years following the year of acquisition based on established increases in net revenues and achieving certain internal EBITDA goals.